aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

 since the terms are used for type checking, we have to preserve all the typing information at runtime, and the JIT-compiled code should deal with open terms.
 These can be handled well using HOAS.
 The dynamic compilation is based on the class loading mechanism of the JVM, therefore we refer to this process as _JJH_ (JVM JIT HOAS).
-All of the three components are essential to the approach!
+All three components are essential to the approach!

 To support locally nameless we have to also include `TermV4::bound`{}: